 Kowsar fighter jet is a fourth-generation fighter aircraft designed and manufactured by state-owned Iran Aviation Industries Organization (IAIO).
 It is…

 U-2 is a single-jet engine, high-altitude reconnaissance aircraft developed by Lockheed Martin for the US Air Force.

-The US Air Force U-2 high-altitude reconnaissance aircraft first flew in 1955 and was developed by Lockheed Martin at the famous Skunk Works site.
-The aircraft provides continuous surveillance day and night and in all weathers.
-The aircraft can gather surveillance and signals intelligence data in real time and can be deployed anywhere in the world.
+The aircraft first flew in 1955 and provides continuous surveillance day and night and in all weather conditions.
+The aircraft is capable of gathering surveillance and signals intelligence data in real-time and can be deployed anywhere in the world.

-The U-2, which is known as the Dragon Lady, can loiter at 70,000ft (21,336m) over the area of operations for several hours and is often described as a glider due to its flight characteristics.
+The U-2 spy plane, known as the Dragon Lady, can loiter at 70,000ft (21,336m) over the area of operations for several hours and is often described as a glider due to its flight characteristics.

 The design has remained essentially unchanged over decades of operational deployment but the reconnaissance systems are constantly upgraded with state-of-the-art and classified systems.

 The last U-2 was delivered in 1989 and there are 32 U-2S aircraft in the US Air Force fleet.

 The aircraft was used in Operations Desert Storm and Desert Shield during the Gulf Crisis during 1990 and 1991, over Bosnia and Kosovo in support of Nato forces during the 1990s, in Afghanistan in 2001, and in support of Operation Iraqi Freedom in 2003.

 In July 2015, Lockheed Martin completed the sixth flight test of the U-2 integrated with open mission systems (OMS) payloads in support of the USAF’s OMS vision.